 You do not have to make payments on your Stafford Loans while you are in school.
 Repayment begins six months after you cease to be enrolled at least half-time (six credits for undergraduate students; four credits for graduate students), and lasts at least 10 years.
 However, your loan servicer may provide other options for deferment or graduated repayment depending on your financial circumstances when you are no longer is school.
 There is no penalty for prepayment.

 If you have never borrowed a Federal Stafford Loan before, then you must complete a Direct Loan Master Promissory Note (MPN).
 You also must complete Direct Loan Entrance Counseling.
 Both of these items can be done online using your FSA ID.
 These documents only need to be completed one time (rather than annually, like the FAFSA).
 They will be good for all of the Stafford Loans that you borrow while attending North Park.

 Both of these items, the MPN and Entrance Counseling, must be received by the Financial Aid Office before your loan can be processed.

-Repayment for Parent PLUS Loans begins 60 days after the final disbursement of the loan is received, and the repayment term is up to 10 years.
-Parents do have the option to defer payment on the PLUS Loan while you are enrolled at least half-time (six credits per semester).
-This choice can be selected when completing the PLUS Loan Application.
-Parents can also contact Direct Loan Servicing ((800) 557-7394) to set up this payment option after the funds have been disbursed.
+- Repayment begins 60 days after the final disbursement has been sent to North Park and the repayment term is up to 10 years.
+You do have the option to defer payment while you are enrolled at least half-time (four credit hours per semester).
+You can choose this option when you complete the PLUS Loan Application or by contacting Direct Loan Servicing at (800) 557-7394 after the loan has been disbursed.
+There is no penalty for prepayment.